PKP class Ty2: History

 The purpose of this simplified, cheaper to manufacture and reliable locomotive was to operate rail routes in the territories acquired by the Third Reich in the east.
 Therefore, these locomotives have excellent thermal insulation and an axle load of no more than 15 t, allowing them to navigate the lines with poor or temporarily repaired tracks.

 After the defeat of the Third Reich, 1207 locomotives of this series were inherited by the PKP.
 In 1962, Poland, due to an insufficient quantity of locomotives, had been forced to buy 220 machines from the Soviet Union.
 Two hundred of them were incorporated into the class, and 20 purchased from PMP PW Katowice.
-PKP locomotives renumbered the locomotives Ty2-1208 to Ty-1407, while the PW PMP locomotives kept the last four digits of their German number.
+PKP locomotives renumbered the locomotives Ty2-1208 to 1407, while the PW PMP locomotives kept the last four digits of their German number.

 From 1945 until the end of steam traction operation, the Ty2 was the largest series of locomotives in Poland.
 54 locomotives of this series are still in Poland today, including examples active in the Open Air Museum of rolling stock and railway equipment in Chabowka: the Ty2-911 (major repair July 2007) and the Ty2-953 (major repair April 2006).
 Ty2-953, among others, took part in the celebration of the 150th anniversary of railways in the Rybnik on 1 October 2006 and the 150th anniversary of the station in Tarnowskie Góry on 17 June 2007.